 - Backing up all data records to the cloud and moving hard copies to off-site storage.

-- Paying all bills so nothing falls through the cracks in the aftermath of a disaster.
+- Paying all bills, so nothing falls through the cracks in the aftermath of a disaster.

 - Outlining who is responsible for decisions.
-And, ensuring all appropriate board members have access to funds to pay for emergency repair efforts (such as getting flood water out of the units as fast as possible).
+And ensuring all appropriate board members have access to funds to pay for emergency repair efforts (such as getting flood water out of the units as fast as possible).

 - Ensuring all disabled residents have assistance with evacuation and all units are checked to ensure no one is left behind.

 Communicating with residents before, during, and after a disaster will help the community pull through and rebuild faster.
-Make sure you have current contact for all residents and at least two ways of contacting them.
+Please make sure you have current contact for all residents and at least two ways of contacting them.
 Set up a system for people to get in touch is very helpful as well.
 You could set up a portal on your COA’s web page or through social media.